-A persuasive essay is a type of writing that attempts to convince the reader that the opinions being presented are right.
+A persuasive essay is a type of custom writing that attempts to convince the reader that the opinions being presented are right.
 They are very similar to argumentative essays except for the fact a writer presents a one-sided opinion giving valid reasons and solid facts on why that opinion or argument is correct.
 With an argumentative essay, the writer creates a discussion on the topic by presenting points on both opposing and proposing sides as is the case with verbal debates.
 The writer employs logic to reason with and sway the reader into adopting a certain view.
 Such essay assignments are commonly given to students in high school and junior college.
 They help students to master persuasive skills which can be useful for students in all disciplines including sciences and social studies; as well as in business and their social life.

 - Think of subjects that interest you.
 Feel free to select a topic that you will enjoy writing about and not just one that you think will please your professor.
 Obviously, you should not purposely pick a topic that will bore your audience.
 Nonetheless, focusing excessively on what you think your teachers would like to read is a mistake.
 Most professors want to see you write in your own style and argue your own ideas, supported by facts.

 - Select a topic you are passionate about; not one on which you are conflicted.
 You will likely be unable to present your views and convince your audience if you are conflicted about the side on which you stand.
 For example, it may not be wise to argue that every state should abolish the death penalty yet on the hand, you think that child molesters deserve the death sentence.
 The audience of your persuasive essay or speech must not detect any sign of internal conflict in your argument.
-Being passionate about the topic will also make the research and writing tasks enjoyable, and your emotion will also be reflected in your writing.
+Being passionate about the persuasive essay topics will also make the research and writing tasks enjoyable, and your emotion will also be reflected in your writing.
 This will help you persuade and change the reader’s mind.

 - Don’t over-obsess on political correctness.
 You should avoid playing it too safe and shying away from a controversial issue.
-A point to note, however, is that for a school setting, you may want to strike a balance between boldly expressing your views and not offending your audience with overly inappropriate topics.
+A point to note, however, is that for a school setting, you may want to strike a balance between boldly expressing your views and not offending your audience with overly inappropriate persuasive essay topics.

 - Think about your personal experiences or those of people you know.
 Real life events can be a source of inspiration to help you formulate an interesting topic.